Our Model: Infrastructure for Direct Support

 -

-~$50 → Production costs (printing both books, premium packaging, international shipping, payment processing)
+~$60 → Production costs (printing, packaging, international shipping, payment processing)

 This standardized, transparent model removes gatekeeping barriers, creates clear expectations, and enables any capable local organization to access funding—regardless of size, establishment, or grant-writing sophistication.